Taoheed1547/Palmoria-Group-HR-Analysis/README.md

 ### Dataset and Dashboard

-Attached is the csv file of the dataset and the pbix file for better interactivity.
+Attached is the csv file of the dataset and the screenshot for better interactivity.

 [Palmoria Group emp-data.csv](https://github.com/user-attachments/files/21068593/Palmoria.Group.emp-data.csv)